 Behind the scenes, I've been waiting a very long time - since roughly 2009 - for the opportunity to benefit from a defensive strategy that could transition into "offense" during market drops- i.e. replacing some of our conservative positions for cheaper shares of some of the world's best companies, including many that had been trading at absurd valuations for years, thanks in part to the Fed's easy-money, risk-on monetary strategy.
 Stimulated by a lot of "funny business" (free money, low rates, quantitative easing... all manufactured by the Fed and leading to the massive stock buy-backs that have inflated the market during the past decade), these policy maneuvers all would have been considered inconceivable to previous generations of investors.

-More and more panic-stricken investors, speculators and DIY investors (who thought they had mastered capital markets and that stock trading was an easy game over the past decade) are 'throwing in the towel' and "heading for the exits" as they slowly start to realize that fundamentals still matter, Reddit may not be the most reliable source of investment advice and stock trading apps might actually be to wealth creation what social media is to mental health.
+More and more panic-stricken investors, speculators and DIY investors (who thought they had mastered capital markets and that stock trading was an easy game over the past decade) are 'throwing in the towel' and "heading for the exits" as they slowly start to realize that fundamentals still matter, Reddit may not be the most reliable source of investment advice and online stock trading apps might actually be to wealth creation what online social media is to mental health.

 Once enough investors begin to 'capitulate' in unison, some experts believe we'll then have a strong argument that a new market bottom is being established and the next bull rally may already be in motion.
 If you are unfamiliar, capitulation is a term that roughly equates to an environment where nobody wants to own, buy or even talk about any stock at any price.
 I know this environment very well.